PlasmaPy/PlasmaPy/docs/install.rst

    git clone https://github.com/PlasmaPy/PlasmaPy.git

-The repository will be cloned inside a new subdirectory called ``PlasmaPy``.
+The repository will be cloned inside a new subdirectory called :file:`PlasmaPy`.

-If you do not have `git`_ installed on your computer, then you may download the most recent source code from `PlasmaPy's GitHub repository`_ by selecting "Clone or Download", which will give you the option to download a zip file.
+If you do not have git_ installed on your computer, then you may download the most recent source code from `PlasmaPy's GitHub repository`_ by selecting "Clone or Download", which will give you the option to download a zip file.